Classical Academy Middle School partners with parents to create self-directed, passionate learners who are able to think, communicate and achieve.

 The Summit Learning program helps students become self-directed learners with a strong academic foundation.
 Within the Summit Learning Program, students attend school Tuesday, Wednesday, and Thursday from 8:25 am – 3:15 pm.
 During the school day, students take all core subjects including English, history, science, and math with a credentialed teacher, specializing in middle school instruction.
 On Monday and Friday, students complete assignments in all subjects at home with the support and instruction provided by the homeschooling parent.

-As a Summit Learning partner, we use a comprehensive curriculum created by Summit Learning’s Curriculum & Assessment team, modified by Classical Academy teachers.
+As a Summit Learning partner, we use a comprehensive curriculum created by Summit Learning’s Curriculum & Assessment team, and modified by Classical Academy teachers.
 Courses are aligned to Common Core State Standards and other sets of standards relevant to specific disciplines.

 There are three unique elements to the Summit Learning Program at CAMS: self-directed learning time, project time, and mentorship.